 The VFO may have few administrative or accounting resources when outsourcing investment, legal, accounting, technology, and other services.

 Family Office – When is The right time to set up a family office

 Inheriting millions and investing them smartly is a big responsibility.

 At OMC Group, we can provide fiduciary and corporate solutions for our clients to organize their family’s assets.

-OMC Group professionals have expertise and extensive knowledge in a broad variety of specialized areas including legal entity formation, family office facilities, and compliance services.
+OMC Group professionals have the expertise and extensive knowledge in a broad variety of specialized areas including legal entity formation, family office facilities, and compliance services.

 We work hand in hand with legal, tax, and financial advisors through our global network of professionals.

 We can help with the end-to-end process, which could for example range from setting up a trust to administering assets for your next generations to help you prepare and explore options to legally protect your wealth.

 The right time to set up a Family Office may be different for each family.